What are the minimum elements required to get started with inhaled sedation?+

 Can other syringes be used with the Sedaconda ACD?+

-No, the Sedaconda Syringe has been tested and validated for use with Isoflurane or Sevoflurane.
+No, only the Sedaconda Syringe has been tested and validated for use with Isoflurane or Sevoflurane.
 The connector on the syringe is unique, and can only be connected to the filling adapters provided by Sedana Medical and the Sedaconda ACD agent line.

 Is it possible to temporary stop the treatment?+